 The bottom line: Pick bell peppers when they stop growing larger, or ideally, wait for them to turn red!
 We prefer the vibrant color and sweet flavor of a red bell pepper.
 They are also full of vitamin A (beta carotene)!

-Red ripe jalapenos are more spicy, sweeter and tastier.
-Once the peppers begin ripening, they change from green, to black and finally to brilliant red.
+You can also wait for jalapeños to ripen before picking for a sweet flavor.
+As jalapeños ripen, they change from green, to almost black, and finally to bright red.
 The peppers also become slightly softer and much sweeter in the process.
-Great for a colorful take on jalapeno poppers!
+Great for a colorful take on jalapeño poppers!

 The bottom line: Wait for your jalapenos to reach a mature size and stop growing.
-They can be picked when green, but fully ripened jalapenos turn a deep red.
-Red jalapenos also offer a sweeter, spicier flavor (which we prefer!).
+They can be picked when green, but fully ripened jalapeños turn a deep red.
+Red jalapeños have a sweeter flavor that not everyone loves.

 When To Pick Habaneros

 Harvesting habaneros is easy.
-The common habanero pepper will turn bright orange when ripe.
+The common habanero pepper will turn orange or red when ripe.
 Then, and only then, should you harvest your habaneros.
 The flavor and aroma improves dramatically in fully ripe, orange habaneros.